Unit 5 - Practice Quiz

 B. Sentiment of the text

-D. The translation of the text
+C. The translation of the text

 13 What type of Sequence problem is POS Tagging?

-A. One-to-One
+A. Many-to-One

-D. Many-to-Many (Synced)
+B. Many-to-Many (Synced)

 14 In the context of NER, what does the 'BIO' or 'IOB' tagging scheme stand for?

-A. Binary-Input-Output
+A. Backward-Inward-Onward

 B. Beginning-Inside-Outside